 Usually, they are employed to support manual testing, collect execution data by running automated tests, generate requirement traceability matrix (RTM), handle multiple platforms & environments, and to feed information about the detected bugs in the software.

-Need for Test Management Tools
+Need For Test Management Tools

-According to research, software quality assurance uses over 50 percent of the total cost of the software, and this figure is even higher for a critical software.
+According to research, software quality assurance uses over 50 percent of the total cost of the software, and this figure is even higher for critical software.
 So, it is very important to use a test case management tool in your project that can improve your testing processes and control the overall cost of testing.

 Many case studies have proven that manual test management has several disadvantages that can be resolved by using a test management tool.

-The points given below define its need:
+The points that are given below define its need:

 - Due to the high level of complexity involved in testing activities, an efficient and scalable test management software is a must-have for an organization.